gcentral/Website/content/VIPM/national_instruments_lib_nipm_feed_manager_(beta)/index.md

 title: "NIPM Feed Manager"
 externalUrl: https://www.vipm.io/package/national_instruments_lib_nipm_feed_manager_(beta)
 date: 2018-12-20
-summary: "The NIPM Feed Manager provides a GUI to manage feeds for NI Package Manager packages."
+summary: "Use the NIPM Feed Manager to create feeds and manage them.
+The Feed Manager is installed as a VI in the LabVIEW Tools menu.
+You can edit the VI if desired."
 showSummary: true
 showAuthor: false
 showEdit: false